rogorido/sistercities/sistercities.md

 1. we modify `geom_point()` adding an argument: `aes(color=typecountry)`.
 Why do we use `aes()` and not just `color=typecountry` without putting it inside of `aes()`.
 You can try it (you will get an error).
 The reason is very easy: using `aes()` we are telling ggplot2 that it has to map the argument `color` to the variable `typecountry`.
 In other words: we are telling ggplot that `typecountry` is a variable of the data we are using.
 2. ggplot has made some decisions for us: it selects colors on its own and it puts automatically a legend.

+How can we modify colors and legend?
+Scales is your friend.
+Citing the ggplot2 book: "scales control the mapping from data to aesthetics.
+They take your data and turn it into something that you can see, like size, colour, position or shape".
+And scales provide the tools that let you read the plot: the axes and legends.
+That means: actually ggplot is used per default scales when you create a graph [cuáles exactamente en este caso].

+Nevertheless I have to admit scales are maybe the least intuitive element in ggplot.
+But let's take a look at it.

+In our graph we can control 3 different scales:

+1. `scales_x_continuous()` which controls the x-axes
+2. `scales_y_continuous()` which controls the y-axes

 ## Faceting a graph